SudhaRatan/YoutubeDownloader/README.md

 # YoutubeDownloader
-A simple gui program which uses pytube to download youtube videos..... customizations to select video quality and other options will be added in the future.
+A simple gui program which uses pytube to download youtube videos Customizations to select video quality and other options will be added in the future.